- Premium Bonds have been a national institution since 1956

 How likely am I to win a prize?

 Every bond is entered into the monthly draw, with winners being selected at random by Ernie (Electronic Random Number Indicator Equipment) the NS&I computer.
 Around a million bonds win their owners a prize (the odds of winning have been estimated as 26,000 to 1 for every £1 invested).
-The chances of winning a £1m jackpot are far lower.
+The chances of winning a £1m jackpot are far higher.

 How much can I invest in premium bonds?